 Rights and Responsibilities

 As part of your tenancy, you have to sign a legal tenancy agreement which fully outlines your rights and responsibilities.
-Most of our tenants have a Scottish Secure Tenancy Agreement (PDF).
+Most of our tenants have a Scottish secure tenancy agreement.
 The legal provisions contained in this agreement were created by the Housing (Scotland) Act 2001 and amended by the Housing (Scotland) Act 2014.
+You can view sample tenancy agreements on our forms page.

 Your rights include: